usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 _See also the [technical counterpart to this section](../_8259-Catalog/event.md)_ {:latex-ignore="true"}

 The management and operational controls to support reporting the IoT device cybersecurity state and associated security events within the system where the IoT device is used.
-Controls that may be necessary:
+Actions that may be necessary:

 ## Policies and procedures govern malicious code protection.

 Policies and procedures provide the details necessary to implement management and operational controls for malicious code protection in the IoT device and associated systems, as well as within related systems entry and exit points, to detect and eradicate malicious code.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**